neo-project/neo-express/docs/command-reference.md

 ### neo-express checkpoint create

-The `checkpoint create` enables the user to create a checkpoint of a NEO-express blockchain *that is not currently running*.
+The `checkpoint create` enables the user to create a checkpoint of a Neo-express blockchain *that is not currently running*.
 This command has a single optional
 argument: the name of the checkpoint.
 If a name is not provided, a default name based on the current time and date will be used.
 If the user wants to overwrite